DhyanRaiBM/social-backend/README.md

 - **Mongoose**
 - **JWT**

+## Live Demo

-Stay tuned for more updates as i continue to develop UpQuarium!
+Stay tuned for more updates as I continue to develop UpQuarium!

 ---
 **Note:** UpQuarium is currently under development.
+Check out a demo of UpQuarium [here](https://upquarium-social.netlify.app/).